bokeh/bokeh/sphinx/source/docs/user_guide/interaction/tooltips.rst

     show(multi_choice)

 .. note::
-    Since this functionality is tied to the input widget's title, this only works if the widget's ``title`` parameter has a value.
+    Since the ``description`` tooltip is tied to the input widget's title, this only works if the widget's ``title`` parameter has a value.
 If the widget has no title, the tooltip defined with the ``description`` parameter will not be displayed.